 |A | EE|

-Jamie Walton won a scholarship to Wells Cathedral School in a period which he says remains at the soul of his music making and where his first inspirational ‘cello teacher was Margaret Moncrieff before continuing his studies with William Pleeth and, with another scholarship, at the Royal Northern College of Music in Manchester where he won the prestigious Pierre Fournier Prize.
+Jamie Walton won a scholarship to Wells Cathedral School in a period which he says remains at the soul of his music making and where his first inspirational ‘cello teacher was Margaret Moncrieff before continuing his studies with William Pleeth.
 He is a member of the Worshipful Company of Musicians and has been elected to the Freedom of the City of London.
-He has also recently been awarded a Foundation Fellowship by Wells Cathedral School for his outstanding contribution to music.
+Jamie was awarded a Foundation Fellowship by Wells Cathedral School for his outstanding contribution to music.

 Sollten Sie diese Biographie verändern wollen kontaktieren Sie bitte Mark Stephan Buhl Artists Management (email@example.com).
 Bitte verwenden Sie nur Material der laufenden Saison.